advaitgupta/advaitgupta.github.io/_pages/about.md

 **Advait Gupta**, Manan Padsala, Devesh Jani, Tanmay Bisen, Aastha Shayla, Gargi Srivastava

+From Above and Beyond is a framework for quantifying and visualizing urban aesthetics by creating a "Visual Pollution Index" (VPI).
+The system leverages drone-captured imagery and a fine-tuned YOLOv6 model to detect and categorize a wide spectrum of visual pollutants, from graffiti and potholes to cluttered sidewalks.
+Its core contribution is the VPI, a metric that holistically assesses an area's aesthetic quality by multiplicatively combining the diversity of pollutants present (Counting Categories Ratio) with their perceived intensity (Severity-Weighted Score).
+This index is then used to generate intuitive, geospatial heatmaps, providing a data-driven and actionable tool for urban planners to identify and address areas of visual degradation.
 It is among the top papers to be accepted for publishing in Springer's Studies in Computational Intelligence.

 </div>
 </div>